janhenner/HyperclassifierSearch/README.md

 # HyperclassifierSearch

 ## General info
-HyperclassifierTuning allows to train multiple classifiers/pipelines in Python with GridSearchCV or RandomizedSearchCV.
+HyperclassifierSearch allows to train multiple classifiers/pipelines in Python with GridSearchCV or RandomizedSearchCV.

 ## Installation
 `pip install HyperclassifierSearch`